-Suitable habitat for the aquatic species listed within Table 3-8 does not occur upstream of the dam within the areas that dredging would occur, and therefore no species would be impacted directly from the dredge operations The TWRA mussel recovery site is located approximately 17 river miles downstream from Nolichucky Dam.
-Because of the potential presence of species of concern in the tailwater area, and the potential for limited transport and deposition of sediments during the initial gate opening process, TVA has determined the proposed actions in Alternative B1 "May Affect, Not Likely to Adversely Affect" federally protected mussels that may occur within the Nolichucky dam tailwater.
-This determination is pending consultation with the USFWS.
+Suitable habitat for the aquatic species listed within Table 3-8 does not occur upstream of the dam within the areas that dredging would occur, and therefore no species would be impacted directly from the dredge operations.
+The TWRA mussel recovery site and the federally listed critical habitat is located approximately 17 river miles and 7 miles downstream from Nolichucky Dam respectively.
+Because of the potential presence of species of concern in the tailwater area, and the potential for limited transport and deposition of sediments during the initial gate opening process, initially, TVA determined the proposed actions in Alternative B1 "May Affect, Not Likely to Adversely Affect" federally protected mussels that may occur within the Nolichucky dam tailwater.
+However, based on the results of the sediment transport modeling (West 2018), TVA determined that opening the gate would have no effect on federally listed mussels or critical habitat in the Nolichucky River.
+The USFWS reviewed the sediment transport modeling report and agreed with TVA's determination.